To Market - To Market, Continued

 St. Anthony's Extract of Elder - Mary Collins and Company, Westbrook, 1895

 An astonishing number of early trademarks were filed for patent medicines, cure-alls, elixirs and potions that claimed to remedy all sorts of ailments.
-Some wre manufactured by retail druggists, whose profession required them to personally mix medicines to a greater degree than is common today.
+Some were manufactured by retail druggists, whose profession required them to personally mix medicines to a greater degree than is common today.
 Others were produced by individuals, presumably in their own kitchens.
-A few of these descriptive trademarks have been selected for this display to give you the verbal flavor of the numerous benefits claimed for such nostrums.
-Unfortunately, we cannot provide you with a taste of their actual flavor.
+A few of these descriptive trademarks have been selected to give the verbal flavor of the numerous benefits claimed for such nostrums.